 Occasionally disabled people do take direct action such as obstructing an entrance area, or refusing to leave until the issue is resolved.
 While this can be effective, it can also result in employees (or even bystanders) becoming aggressive or in worst cases violent towards you.
 It also increases the risk of security or the police being called to ‘deal with you’.

-Police can sometimes be sympathetic but are usually unable to get involved on either side.
+Police can sometimes be sympathetic but are often unable to get involved on either side.
 Realistically police are likely to be a source of aggression or violence (especially towards certain marginalised groups).
-The police rarely understand how disability rights laws work and can give very bad advice, or make situations much worse.
+The police rarely understand how disability rights laws (the Equality Act or DDA etc) work and can give very bad advice, or make situations much worse.
 We can recommend NetPol for advice on your rights when dealing with the police.

 We strongly encourage you to keep yourself safe and think carefully and realistically about the level of risk you are willing to take during any incidents.